Warren-Blackwood Regional Water Supply Scheme

 To maintain a reliable water supply, the scheme now primarily relies on groundwater from the region’s deepest aquifer, the Yarragadee aquifer, via a bore near Nannup.
 Since 2018, between 5% and 27% of the scheme’s water has come from local dams, depending on rainfall and inflow.

 The Department of Water and Environmental Regulation (DWER) is responsible for water resource management across the State.
 They determine how much water can be taken from groundwater and surface water resources, while safeguarding the sustainability of the resource and protecting the water dependent environment.
-We are currently licensed in alignment with DWER’s South West groundwater areas allocation plan to take water from the Yarragadee aquifer from the Nannup bore.

 DWER has initiated steps towards a review of groundwater resources across the South West Groundwater Areas, including the Yarragadee aquifer, over the coming years.
-This review will assess groundwater level trends to better understand potential risks across the region.
-The findings will help inform the assessment of our current licence application, support the assessment of future applications, and support future planning for public water supply.

-The Yarragadee aquifer is the South West’s oldest and deepest aquifer that is used for water supply.
+The Yarragadee aquifer is the South West's oldest and deepest aquifer that is used for water supply.
 It provides a robust supply, even in dry years because of its vast storage and limited connection to the surface environment and overlying aquifers in the area where we draw from.
+If you would like to know more about groundwater management and aquifers visit groundwater.

 The shortlisted water source options were: